 PDP Review of All Rights Protection Mechanisms in All gTLDs

-and the associated
+CCT-RT and the associated New gTLD Program Reviews

-The Governmental Advisory Committee (GAC) working groups on the topics of: a) community applications, b) underserved regions, and c) geographic names.
+The Governmental Advisory Committee (GAC) working groups on the topics of: a) public safety, b) underserved regions, and c) geographic names.

 Security and Stability Advisory Committee (SSAC) reviews of guidance provided regarding the New gTLD Program and determining if new recommendations are needed.